 Melt curve analysis is frequently used as a diagnostic tool for assessing qPCR amplicon length with intercalating dye qPCR assays.
 Here, we explain how melt curves are produced, examine the assumptions being used, and describe some additional methods that can be used to further analyze melt curve results.

 Figure 1 shows the melt curves for 2 different amplicons.
 The single peak observed for an amplicon from exon 17b of CFTR (Figure 1A) is typically interpreted as representing a pure, single amplicon.
 In contrast, the melt curve for an amplicon from exon 7 of CFTR (Figure 1B) shows 2 peaks, a result which is usually interpreted as being indicative of 2 separate amplicons.
 In fact, follow up analysis by gel electrophoresis shown in Figure 2, reveals that both of these curves generate a single amplicon, verifying a single PCR product.
-To explain these apparently conflicting results, we need to examine how the melt curves are
+To explain these apparently conflicting results, we need to examine how the melt curves are produced.

 Figure 1.
 Melt Curves from qPCR of CFTR gene.
 (A) An amplicon from CFTR exon 17b reveals a single peak following melt curve analysis, while (B) an amplicon from exon 7 produces 2 peaks, often interpreted as representing multiple amplicons, when in this case, there is only one amplicon generated (Figure 2B).